Patric Åslund

-Patric Karl Emil Åslund (born 1 August 2002) is a Swedish professional footballer who plays for Djurgårdens IF as a midfielder.
+Patric Karl Emil Åslund (born 1 August 2002) is a Swedish professional footballer who plays as a midfielder for Djurgårdens IF.

-He was scored ten points during Västerås SK's qualifying match for Allsvenskan, and was cited as having been a major contributor to the team's success upon his signing with Djurgårdens IF.
+Åslund scored ten points during Västerås SK's qualifying for Allsvenskan, and was cited as having been a major contributor to the team's success upon his signing with Djurgårdens IF.

 On 8 April 2025, it was reported that Åslund had been injured during training and would likely be out the rest of the spring season.